I gained a breadth of skills that are essential for most jobs

 What has your career path been since graduation?

-My number one tip would be to get involved with as much as possible and volunteer if you have spare time.
+I would say to definitely try and attend an open day and explore the uni and city - ask all the questions you can think of!
+To new students, my number one tip would be to get involved with as much as possible and volunteer if you have spare time.
 Drawing on my voluntary and work experience has been key to my success so far.
 Make sure to keep an eye out for the opportunities that are circulated via email and if you can do a placement year or a term/year abroad - I regret not doing this since I think it would be incredibly useful and help to prepare you for life after uni better.

 Study with us